Rohitreddy06/voter-data-extractor-pro/README.md

   - Serial No
   - Age
   - Gender
-- Stores extracted records in an indexed SQLite database, so the PDF is only processed once and later searches can be performed directly from the database.
+- Stores extracted records in an indexed SQLite database, so the PDF is processed once and later searches can be performed directly from the database.
 - Matches every EPIC number in the Excel template against the database.
 - Fills **House No** and **Colony** for matched records.
 - Writes `NOT FOUND` where no matching EPIC exists.